K-osA/Bien-Ajuste/README.md

   At start this activity, it recall saved instance state and use the intent for bring shoesId.
   The boolean variables for describe which shoe is selected are initially false.

+  We check that device could run this app with checkIsSupportedDeviceOrFinish activity, which is basic activity of androidstudio.
+After checking, set the content view with this Show3DModelActivity layout.
+Then, make exitButton which return the state before.
+  We also check the shoesId and make each 3D models could appear on user's phone.
+For example, if the shoesId is 1, set modelOne true, and Builder make model renderable state with setSource, build, accept and exception setups.
+Then, set avoke the PlaneListener for building 3D model.
+This app shows the 3D model in real world plane, we used basically offered functions which is find plane and showing the plane with some nodes.
+If user select one node, then the 3D models appear in node.
+As the 3D sfb files are very large, we should set scales with getScaleController.
+  When user click the exit, user can go to before state